India Giving Day Event Grants - Call for Proposals

 A call to join us in the nationwide movement to celebrate India Giving Day

-Deadline for Submission February 20, 2025
+Deadline for Submission February 25, 2026

 India Giving Day, an initiative of the India Philanthropy Alliance, offers opportunities for individuals, communities, and organizations to celebrate the power of collective generosity.
 Our mission is to cultivate a culture of giving to India in America, making it more visible, impactful, and joyful.
-We invite you to join this inspiring movement by organizing an India Giving Day event!

-GRANT OPPORTUNITY AND CRITERIA APPLICATION PROCESS
+GRANT OPPORTUNITY AND CRITERIA, AND APPLICATION PROCESS

-We invite applications for hosting a collaborative gathering in a U.S. city or town with a significant Indian American population, aimed at mobilizing diaspora and donor support for IGD 2025 and for the nonprofits collaborating to host the event.
+We invite applications for hosting a collaborative gathering in a U.S. city or town with a significant Indian American population, aimed at mobilizing diaspora and donor support for IGD 2026 and for the nonprofits collaborating to host the event.
 For eligibility, please review the criteria below.
 Eligible applicants can receive grants of up to $2,000.

 1. These events must be organized by at least two collaborators who might be individuals, associations, or organizations and should be open to the public.